Table of Contents

 The following statements are equivalent:

-SELECT table_name FROM INFORMATION_SCHEMA.TABLES WHERE table_schema = 'db_name
+SELECT table_name FROM INFORMATION_SCHEMA.TABLES WHERE table_schema = 'db_name' [AND table_name LIKE 'wild'] SHOW TABLES FROMdb_name[LIKE 'wild']

 which tables have constraints.